yandex-cloud/docs/en/iot-core/concepts/index.md

 {% include [note-pp](../../_includes/iot-core/note-pp.md) %}

-A _broker_ is a virtual MQTT server that allows MQTT clients to exchange messages in an isolated topic space.
+A _broker_ is a virtual {% if lang == "ru" and audience != "internal" %}[MQTT server](../../glossary/mqtt-server.md){% else %}MQTT server{% endif %} that allows MQTT clients to exchange messages in an isolated topic space.
 The broker imposes fewer restrictions on the way messages are exchanged than the device registry model does.

 ## MQTT server {#mqtt-server}